 About The Race

-The FBE Apple 5K and 1 mile race are events that are a celebration of education in Belmont.
-The 5k race passes by four of Belmont's schools (Burbank, Chenery, Wellington, and the High School) and recognizes Belmont's commitment to educating its young.
-The proceeds from the race will fund the Education Innovation Fund for the Foundation for Belmont Education, a 501c3 non-profit organization that works with residents and businesses in Belmont, Massachusetts to raise private funds that are used to enrich the education provided by the Belmont Public Schools.
+The Dan Scharfman Memorial 5K and 2k race is an event that honors the memory of Dan Scharfman, a Belmont School Committee member, long time Belmont resident and beloved member of the Belmont community.
+A life long learner, Dan was an IT professional whose day job was helping non profit organizations maximize the use of technology.
+As a result, proceeds from the Dan Scharfman Memorial race will fund the Dan Scharfman Education Innovation Fund for the Foundation for Belmont Education, a 501c3 non-profit organization that works with residents and businesses in Belmont, Massachusetts to raise private funds that are used to enrich the education provided by the Belmont Public Schools.

 Race Day Schedule